Sunrise 2027: What is it – and why does it matter to your business?

 ✓Scalability: one data model for retail, e-commerce, logistics, service, and marketing.

-Technology in brief
+Technology in a nutshell

 In practice, two standards dominate: GS1 DataMatrix (often industry/healthcare) and

-verification according to ISO/IEC 15415.
+suitable module size & quiet zone, and verification according to ISO/IEC 15415.

 How it works: GS1 Digital Link in 2D barcodes